PROCEDURE FOR NSITF REGISTRATION

 The Employee Compensation Act of 2010 establishes the Employee Compensation Scheme, which provides adequate and timely compensation for employees who suffer diseases or injuries in the course of employment.

-The National Social Insurance Trust Fund (NSITF) provides a defined scheme through social insurance method for employees in the private and public sector.
+The Nigeria Social Insurance Trust Fund (NSITF) provides a defined scheme through social insurance method for employees in the private and public sector.
 It is targeted at protecting employees or their families from financial difficulties in the event of death or permanent incapacitation as a result of work-related disease or injury.
 The NSITF is applicable to all employees in the public and private sector throughout Nigeria.

 The private sector makes contributions for their staff to the funds by virtue of a scheme known as called employee compensation scheme.
 The employer rate of contribution is 1% of the total payroll, consisting of the total emoluments.